mapbox/togeojson/README.md

 - [x] Line styles
 - [ ] Properties
   - [x] 'name', 'cmt', 'desc', 'link', 'time', 'keywords', 'sym', 'type' tags
+  - [x] gpxx Garmin extensions on tracks and routes
   - [ ] 'author', 'copyright' tags

 ## FAQ

 ### How does this differ from mapbox/togeojson?

+- This repository is maintained.
 - It’s available as an ES Module.
 If you're using a modern JavaScript bundler or using ES Modules in the browser, this makes it a bit more efficient and sometimes easier to use.